------ WARNINGS AND PRECAUTIONS-----
+------ WARNINGS AND PRECAUTIONS-----

-- Adequately rehydrate patients with hypercalcemia of malignancy prior to administration of Zoledronic Acid Injection and monitor electrolytes during treatment.
-(5.2) - Renal toxicity may be greater in patients with renal impairment.
+- Patients being treated with Zoledronic Acid Injection should not be treated with Reclast®.
+(5.1) - Adequately rehydrate patients with hypercalcemia of malignancy prior to administration of Zoledronic Acid Injection and monitor electrolytes during treatment.
+(5.2)

+- Renal toxicity may be greater in patients with renal impairment.
 Do not use doses greater than 4 mg.
 Treatment in patients with severe renal impairment is not recommended.
 Monitor serum creatinine before each dose.
 (5.3) - Osteonecrosis of the jaw has been reported.
 Preventive dental exams should be performed before starting Zoledronic Acid Injection.
 Avoid invasive dental procedures.
 (5.4) - Severe incapacitating bone, joint, and/or muscle pain may occur.
 Discontinue Zoledronic Acid Injection if severe symptoms occur.
 (5.5) - Zoledronic Acid Injection can cause fetal harm.
 Women of childbearing potential should be advised of the potential hazard to the fetus and to avoid becoming pregnant.
 (5.9, 8.1) - Atypical subtrochanteric and diaphyseal femoral fractures have been reported in patients receiving bisphosphonate therapy.
 These fractures may occur after minimal or no trauma.
 Evaluate patients with thigh or groin pain to rule out a femoral fracture.
 Consider drug discontinuation in patients suspected to have an atypical femur fracture.
 (5.6) - Hypocalcemia: Correct before initiating Zoledronic Acid Injection.
-Adequately supplement patients with calcium and vitamin D. (5.10)
+Adequately supplement patients with calcium and vitamin D. Monitor serum calcium closely with concomitant administration of other drugs known to cause hypocalcemia to avoid severe or lifethreatening hypocalcemia (5.10)